Brexit breakthrough? Yes, but now the hard work begins

 That's when the hard work will really begin.

-The U.K. should receive the green light next week to start negotiations on what kind of access it will have to its biggest export market after the European Commission deemed it had made "sufficient progress" on protecting the rights of EU citizens, paying its divorce bill and maintaining an open border between Ireland and Northern Ireland.
+The U.K. should receive the green light next week to start negotiations on what kind of access it will have to its biggest export market after the European Commission said it had made "sufficient progress" in three areas: protecting the rights of EU citizens, paying a divorce bill of up to £39 billion ($52 billion) and maintaining an open border between Ireland and Northern Ireland.

 The number of thorny issues to be addressed will multiply in the second phase of talks.
 Britain wants to agree a comprehensive trade deal, and there are hundreds of legal and regulatory questions that must be sorted out.